Qiskit/qiskit-aer/CONTRIBUTING.md

 ## Platform support

-Bare in mind that every new feature/change needs to be compatible with all our supported platforms: Win64, MacOS (API Level >= 19) and Linux-x86_64.
+Bear in mind that every new feature/change needs to be compatible with all our supported platforms: Win64, MacOS (API Level >= 19) and Linux-x86_64.
 The Continuous Integration (CI) systems will run builds and pass all the corresponding tests to verify this compatibility.